Language has fascinated me for many years, but it wasn’t always that way.

 Learn words that apply to your life and the things that fascinate you, so you can talk about the things that matter.
 After all, language was invented to communicate, not to test your grammar skills.

-When learning new words or phrases you want to remember, it’s a good idea to use a spaced-repetition system (SRS), like Anki.
+When learning new words or phrases you want to remember, it’s a good idea to use a spaced-repetition system (SRS), like Lingvist or Anki.

 I’m not going to go into too much detail here because we already have a fantastic post and video on the topic, but it’s basically like having magical flashcards that only test you when you’re on the verge of forgetting something.
 That way, you don’t waste time going through words you already know by heart.